Coveo for Salesforce

 Step 6: Go Live in Production

-When you’re ready to go live in production with Coveo for Salesforce, you should follow the leading practices about the migration from a Developer to a Production organization (see Going to Production with Coveo for Salesforce).
+When you’re ready to go live in production with Coveo for Salesforce, you should follow the leading practices to migrate your development environment to a production environment (see Going to Production with Coveo for Salesforce).

 If you initially installed the application only for administrators, you need to make it accessible to appropriate Salesforce users (see Granting Users Access to Your Coveo Components).